 Recent Brandeis University Winners and Finalists:

-Jacob Olidort '07 was a regional finalist (selected for an interview) in the fall of 2008.
-Mark Samburg '07 was a finalist in the 2006-2007 competition.
+Elizabeth Stoker '13 was a regional finalist (selected for an interview) in the fall of 2013, as were Jacob Olidort '07 in the fall of 2008, and Mark Samburg '07 in the fall of 2006.
 Tobias Harris '05, a Chicago native, was selected for an interview in his home state of Illinois in 2004.
 Congratulations also to Tova Neugut '01, Elizabeth Pederson '01, and Esti Schabelman '01, each selected for an interview by their respective states (Massachusetts, Nevada, Louisiana).
 Tennessee native Laura Nell Hodo '96 is our most recent Rhodes scholar.